borkdude/quickblog/README.md

 quickblog now keeps metadata for each blog post in the post file itself.
 It used to use a `posts.edn` file for this purpose.
-If you are upgrading from a version that used `posts.edn`, you should run `bb migrate` and then remove the `posts.edn` file.
+If you are upgrading from a version that used `posts.edn`, you should run `bb quickblog migrate` and then remove the `posts.edn` file.

 ## Improvements